 Discover the natural side of Palm Springs with a visit to these remarkable oases.
 Home to dense stands of towering California fan palms, these canyons are places of surprising life and beauty, with wildlife including desert bighorn sheep, and the sound of birdsong and trickling streams.

 Palm and Andreas Canyons offer footpaths that lead past colorful rock formations and to streamside palm oases.
-Andreas Canyon has more than 150 species of plants within a half-mile radius; see how many species you can spy along the twisting, 2-mile out and back trail into Murray Canyon.
+Andreas Canyon has more than 150 species of plants within a half-mile/a three-quarter-km radius; see how many species you can spy along the twisting, 2-mile/3.2-km out-and-back trail into Murray Canyon.
 The canyon twists and turns, so you never know what’s around the next bend—soaring red cliffs, stately fan palms, and barrel cactus that swell after spring rains.
 And at trail’s end, you reach the Seven Sisters, a beautiful terraced waterfall (flow varies with rainfall and season).

 Following winter rains, springtime wildflowers paint the desert with colour.

 Death Valley National Park holds the record for hottest temperature ever recorded (129°F/54°C in 1913), while the deserts of Joshua Tree National Park have giant boulders and alien-like yucca plants.
 At Anza-Borrego, California’s largest state park, discover amazing springtime wildflowers.
 The oasis-like Palm Springs region (2 hours east of L.A. and 3 hours northeast of San Diego) has golf resorts, midcentury modern architecture, and every spring, the epic Coachella Valley Music and Arts Festival.

 For all of the desert’s natural splendor and outdoor destinations, creativity comes with the territory, too.
 Throughout the year, the region finds ways to celebrate art, design, music, and film...